danielsauter/rapid-android-development/data.md

 Before we can write to the external storage, we need to give the appropriate permission to do so in the Permissions Selector.
 Open the Android Permissions Selector, scroll to Write External Storage and check the permission box.

 Now run the sketch on your device.
-It looks and behaves identically to the previous sketch shown in <!--ref linkend="fig.data.write-->.
+It looks and behaves identically to the previous sketch shown in [Figure 9.2 - Write data to an Android](../data.html#figure-92---write-data-to-an-android).
 Draw some points on the screen and save it by pressing any of the menu keys.
 The only difference here is that we save `data.tsv` now into the root of your Android’s external storage directory.

 Let’s browse the external storage and look for our `data.tsv` file.
 Depending on your Android make and model, try unplugging the USB cable connecting your device and the desktop, and plug it back in.
 You should be prompted to “Turn on USB” storage.
 If this is the case, go ahead and confirm (on some devices, try browsing to Settings &mapsto; “More...” on the Android and look for a USB mass storage option.
 Alternatively, look for the USB mass storage process recommended by your device manufacturer).

 When you turn on USB storage, the device lets you know that some apps will stop; go ahead and OK that.
 Now move over to your desktop computer and browse to your USB mass storage medium, often called `NO NAME` if you haven’t renamed it.
 Click on your mass storage device, and right there in the root folder, find a file called `data.tsv`.

 Check `data.tsv` by opening it in your favorite text editor.
 You’ll find two columns there neatly separated by a tab; in each row, you’ll find a pair of integer values.
 This is perfectly sufficient for our project.
 More complex data projects typically require a unique identifier for each row, a row in one table to point to a specific record in another.
-We’ll look into this when we are in <!--ref linkend="sec.sqlite-->, later in this chapter.
+We’ll look into this when we are in {{ book.chapter10 }}, later in this chapter.

 Now that we’ve learned how to use `CSV` and `TSV` data stored on the Android device, let’s explore how to load comma-separated values from a source hosted online in the next project.

 ###Visualize Real-Time Earthquake Data

 Let’s create an app to track earthquakes, putting our newly acquired data skills to work on a nifty data visualization project.
 The objective of the project is to visualize the location and magnitude of all of the earthquakes that have been reported worldwide during the last hour.
-We’ll use live data hosted on the U.S. Geological Survey Organization’s website and visualize it as an animated map, shown in <!--ref linkend="fig.earthquakes-->.
+We’ll use live data hosted on the U.S. Geological Survey Organization’s website and visualize it as an animated map, shown in [Figure 9.3](../data.html#figure-93---earthquakes-reported-worldwide-during-the-last-hour).
 The `CSV` data format that we’ll work with again is typically available on governmental sites, such as for the `USGS` or [the US Census.][18]

 When we take a look at the text data source containing comma-separated values, we can see the following data.
 The file linked here is a sample of the live online source, saved on February 24, 2015, which we’ll use as a fallback in case we don’t have an Internet connection.
 The first row contains the field labels.